VAUQ: Vision-Aware Uncertainty Quantification for LVLM Self-Evaluation: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge Lin Long, Yu Wang, and Wendi Li for their valuable comments on the draft.
+We gratefully acknowledge Lin Long, Yu Wang, Wendi Li, and Dahye Kim for their valuable comments on the draft, and the anonymous reviewers for their constructive feedback.
 Seongheon Park, Changdae Oh, Hyeong Kyu Choi, and Sharon Li are supported in part by the AFOSR Young Investigator Program under award number FA9550-23-1-0184, National Science Foundation under awards IIS-2237037 and IIS-2331669, Office of Naval Research under grant number N00014-23-1-2643, Schmidt Sciences Foundation, Open Philanthropy, Alfred P. Sloan Fellowship, and gifts from Google and Amazon.